A Unified Framework for Calculating First Arrival Position Density in Molecular Communication: Main Result: A Novel Approach for Efficiently Determining FAP Density

+The equation that defines an infinitesimal generator is recalled as \eqref{eq:def-generator}.
+By rearranging the terms in \eqref{eq:def-generator}, we can obtain the following integral expression:

-Note that the time $t$ appeared in the above formula is a deterministic variable, not a random variable.
+It is important to note that the variable $t$ appearing in \eqref{generator-int} is deterministic, and not a random variable.

-In stochastic analysis, Dynkin's formula is a theorem giving information about a diffusion process at a stopping time $\tau$ (which is a random variable \cite{calin2015informal}).
-Let $f$ be of class $C^2$ with compact support and $\tau$ be a stopping time with $\E^{\mathbf{x}}[\tau]<+\infty$.
-The Dynkin's formula can be stated as
+In the field of stochastic analysis, Dynkin's formula is a theorem that provides valuable information about a diffusion process at a given stopping time $\tau$.
+Specifically, suppose $f$ is a $C^2$ function and let $\tau$ be a stopping time such that $\E^{\mathbf{x}}[\tau]<+\infty$.
+Then, Dynkin's formula can be expressed as:

-With all these background materials at hand, we now show that how arbitrary FAP density is obtained by our newly proposed approach in principle.
-Let $g$ be a smooth data defined on the boundary (i.e. the receiver plane) of the domain.
-We can write
+Notably, the variable $\tau$ is now a random variable.
+Additional details regarding this formula can be found in \cite{calin2015informal}.

+Let $g$ denote a smooth function defined on the boundary $\partial \Omega$.
+Using the Chapman-Kolmogorov equation, we can express the expected value of $g(X_\tau)$ as follows:

-by the definition of conditional probability density function (PDF).
-In Eq.~\eqref{eq:22}, $\mathbf{x}\in \Omega$ is the starting point of the diffusion; and since $\tau$ is the hitting time, the hitting position $\mathbf{y}\in\partial \Omega$.
-Notice that the conditional PDF $f_{Y|X}$ is exactly the desired FAP density distributed on the receiver boundary $\partial \Omega$.
+Here, $\mathbf{x}\in \Omega$ represents the starting point of the diffusion, while the hitting position $\mathbf{y}$ belongs to the receiving boundary, i.e., $\mathbf{y}\in\partial \Omega$.
+It is worth noting that the conditional probability density function $f_{Y|X}$ in \eqref{eq:22} is exactly the desired FAP density on the receiver boundary $\partial \Omega$.
+Our remaining task is to determine $f_{Y|X}$ using Green's function.